 This is an upper-division, week-long, residential field course for K-12 in-service and pre-service teachers that has no prerequisites.
 The course integrates field and laboratory investigations with daily reflective writing.

-Reflective writing is a difficult activity to implement.
-For participants, it is initially unfamiliar, quite time consuming, and many teachers find that sharing personal information with instructors makes them uncomfortable.
-For the instructors, reading each journal every night is very time consuming.
-Despite the difficulties, this exercise 1) provides instructors with very useful feedback that can be used to make mid-course corrections or address common misconceptions and 2) improves the teachers' self-confidence and competence in conducting field-based scientific investigations.
+Reflective writing is a difficult activity to implement but has proven invaluable for good communication between science novices and instructors in fast-paced, content-rich, field courses.
+For participants, reflective writing is initially unfamiliar, quite time consuming, and many teachers find that sharing personal information, essentially sharing their diaries, with instructors makes them uncomfortable.
+For the instructors, reading each journal every night and providing constructive feedback is very time intensive.
+Despite the difficulties, this exercise has been vital in a week-long field course as it 1) provides instructors with very useful feedback that can be used to make mid-course corrections or address common misconceptions and 2) improves the teachers' self-confidence and competence in conducting field-based scientific investigations.
 Sample participant comments on the activity are provided.

 Teaching Notes and Tips